cleverington/cleverington.github.io/_posts/2017-01-25-platos-cave-diversity-and-drupal.md

   * jam (noted above) wrote a very inspiring article about making a difference and realizing that the Drupal Community needs to continue moving forward on bettering ourselves as a Community (see quote below).
   * Josef Dabernig of Amazee Labs authored an equally inspired piece detailing some of the other great things which happened due to the initial oversights, such as a huge "Diversity Matters" BoF (Birds of a Feather) talk with [live notes taken](https://pad.riseup.net/p/LAWQJL6WjGD5) on that include transcription and useful references.

 _I apologize if I have missed any major milestones within the last two years.
-What is important to recognize however is the divergence from the 'island' the Drupal Community may have unintentionally been existing on previously._
+What is important to recognize however is the divergence from the 'Cave' the Drupal Community may have unintentionally been existing on previously._

 ## Dancing Shadows in Drupal